 • Lot size and width – Introduction of a minimum lot width of 21 m and no minimum lot size.

-• Street frontages – The inclusion of a clause which applies to local centre zones to consider of active street frontages of buildings at the ground floor.
+• Street frontages – The inclusion of a clause which applies to local centre zones to consider active street frontages of buildings at the ground floor.

 • Heritage – No change to heritage clauses in local environmental plans.
 Applications involving heritage considerations will continue to be lodged with and assessed by councils.
 Any new development needs to improve and enhance the heritage values of those locations.